Vestibular schwannoma: Early descriptions

 In 1777, Eduard Sandifort of Leiden, the Netherlands, wrote a postmortem first description of a vestibular schwannoma.
 He observed "a certain hard body adherent to the auditory nerve," and concluded this cause of deafness was beyond the reach of medication or surgery and was therefore incurable.
 The Schwann cells that multiply to form a VS on the vestibulocochlear nerve were identified 60 years later in 1838 by the German physiologist Theodor Schwann.
 In 1895, Thomas Annandale, a general surgeon at the Royal Infirmary in Edinburgh, Scotland, was the first to successfully localize and surgically remove a VS. Finger dissection of VS to 'shell out' the tumor was typical.
 The main goal when dealing with large tumors was preservation of life.

-Early surgeries
+Early operations

 In the early 1900s the mortality rate for VS surgery was in the range of 75 to 85%.
 Surgeons typically delayed invasive intervention as long as possible as a last resort.
 Harvey Cushing (1869–1939) is known as 'the father of neurosurgery for VS.' His basic study published in 1917 was entitled Tumors of the Nervus Acusticus and the Syndrome of the Cerebellopontine Angle.
 Cushing perfected the retrosigmoid surgical approach, and by doing suboccipital craniotomy and subtotal removals he was able to reduce mortality to 4% by 1931.
 Cushing worked at Brigham Hospital in Boston.
 An equally famous specialist for VS at Johns Hopkins in Baltimore was Walter E. Dandy (1886–1946), a former pupil of Cushing who advocated total tumor removals.
 In 1931, he reported a complete removal with preservation of the facial nerve.